MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsignal.md

 ## -description

-A signal detected by an agent that corresponds to an [ActivationSignalDetectionConfiguration](activationsignaldetectionconfiguration.md).
-This signal indicates that the matching agent should be activated to handle an interaction.
+The audible signal detected by a digital signal processor (DSP) that indicates the digital assistant should be activated.
+This signal can include audio events such as a *wake* utterance, Bluetooth transmission, system keyboard accelerator, in-app speech recognition, or other sounds (door slam, smoke detector).

 ## -remarks

-This signal can include audio events such as a keyword, a hardware signal sent via Bluetooth or a keyboard accelerator, in-app speech recognition, or another appropriate detection.

 ## -see-also